-As a "by the industry and for the industry" event, the G2E Conference Program is led by top gaming executives to create relevant content for new and loyal attendees alike.
-In collaboration with the Conference Advisory Board, G2E has established itself as the preeminent resource for gaming education.
+As a "by the industry and for the industry" event, the G2E Seminar Program is led by top gaming executives to create relevant content for new and loyal attendees alike.
+In collaboration with the Seminar Advisory Board, G2E has established itself as the preeminent resource for gaming education.

 Bio Coming Soon.